top of page

 INFLUENCER STORY 2 (2).png

-Kula has kicked off our 2024-2025 major fundraising campaign to make mental health a human right with a goal of $500,000!
+Kula has kicked off our fundraising campaign to make mental health a human right.

 "Spring is here and there is hope in my heart... the world seems like a mess right now... but there is one organization that brings hope and love to people...
 I will always support Kula for Karma...
 I'm honored to be associated..."